AltschulerWu-Lab/On_Comparing_Heterogeneity_Across_Biomarkers/README.md

 3. **S3**: S3 scores between the different pairs of biomarkers:`S3.mat` and `S3_paper.mat`.

-Note: `S3.mat` was generated using the profiles and code provided here. `S3_paper.mat` contains the results shown in the paper, and calculated on a cluster using a larger number of randomizations and synthetic repeats.
+Note: `S3.mat` was generated using the profiles and code provided here. `S3_paper.mat` contains the results shown in the paper, and calculated on a computing cluster using a larger number of randomizations and synthetic repeats.
 The mean levels are similar for both files, but `S3_paper.mat` shows a smaller error bars on account of increased sampling.

 Each file contains the corresponding data for both data sets.
 The descriptions of the different data formats are below.